arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

         - The [Chef InSpec](https://docs.chef.io/inspec/install/) runs during new commit and chek if the kubernetes yaml contains all the mandatory keywords.
 That is, It helps in configuration verification.
         - The implementation shows a sample usecase to give a essence of the software.
 Other potential use case are detailed below
   2. [Chef Habitat](https://downloads.chef.io/tools/habitat) has been experimented as well to create artificats and later exported as docker image.
-       - Post completion of the project, I experimented with the [Chef Habitat](https://downloads.chef.io/tools/habitat) to explore how it can be employed in artificat creation and how that can be exported as docker image.
+       - Post completion of the project, I experimented with the [Chef Habitat](https://downloads.chef.io/tools/habitat) to explore how it can be employed in artifact creation and how that can be exported as docker image.
 You can find my experiment here.
        - The implementation shows a sample usecase to give an essence of the software.
 This is much more than this use case and the same is detailed below

   ### Extended Use cases of Chef Inspec